Programming-Fundamentals-Task-Force/8-1-Generic-Inventory/README.md

 - Order is not guaranteed in `getAll()` since `HashSet<T>` does not maintain order.
 - Make sure `Inventory<T>` prevents duplicate entries by leveraging `HashSet<T>`.
-- Use Java Generics correctly so that the classes work with different data types.
+- Use Java generics correctly so that the classes work with different data types.
 - Consider edge cases such as:
   - Adding duplicate elements.
   - Calling `getAll()` when the inventory is empty.